'Suicide Squad: Kill The Justice League' will feature a playable Joker

 The first season, due for launch in March, will revolve around the Joker, but not the Joker from the Arkhamverse (who has been dead since 2015’s Batman: Arkham Knight).
 Instead, the main villain of Suicide Squad: Kill The Justice League, Brainiac, has pulled a version of the Joker from another reality where he was a member of his universe’s Suicide Squad.

-The Insider video goes further in-depth on this version of the Joker, and what to expect from him.
+The insider video goes further in-depth on this version of the Joker, and what to expect from him.

 “He was part of the Suicide Squad in the Elseworld he’s from, which already shows he’s slightly more cooperative than the previous Joker we had.
 But as you get used to him and as you play as him, you realise he’s unhinged in a different way,” the Insider video explains.